Chukowski/pictureme-business/CODE_DOCUMENTATION.md

 For questions or issues:
 1. Check existing documentation files
 2. Review browser console for errors
-3. Contact Siemens Healthineers development team
+3. Contact the Akitá (akitapr.com) development team

 ---